harman8055v/dhrmsthi/PASSWORD_RESET_SINGLE_SOURCE_OF_TRUTH.md

 3. **DO NOT** ignore session errors - show clear messages to user
 4. **DO NOT** modify without testing with real password reset links
 5. **DO NOT** assume success - handle all error cases
+6. **DO NOT** call updateUser immediately after code detection - wait for session to stabilize
+7. **DO NOT** trust updateUser to always resolve - use timeout wrapper

 ---